 Paid Professionals or Computers Now Prepare Most Tax Returns

 As the tax system’s complexity has grown, more taxpayers have turned to their computers or to professionals to prepare their returns.
-The number of taxpayers using paid professionals has climbed by almost two-thirds since 1980 and by nearly one-fourth since 1990.
+The number of taxpayers using paid professionals has climbed by about half since 1980 and by nearly one-fifth since 1990.
 While some of this increase can be attributed to rising incomes, most of it is likely due to complexity.

 The growth in the use of paid preparers can be accurately tracked because from 1977 onward, tax professionals have been required to sign returns.

 Sources: 1980 to 2000 Data: Taxpayer Usage Study report of the IRS. *IRS Statistics of Income Division – Historical Data Tables; 2011 figure based on preliminary data.